 The above image was the file initially converted to 8-bit in Photoshop before processing.
 Compared to the prior sample the grain is even more noticeable, even though the same filters were used.
 This is due to the last of smooth graduations from the color of the grain to the color of the photo.
 When looking at the colored dots in the bright region on the left side of the frame, notice how the yellow and orange dot visible in the top image are drastically faded out and that the other dots in the area are less “smooth” than they were in the prior image.

 Now, since some crazy filters were applied, many of which adding in grain both images are drastically altered from the original and appear similar.
 However you can notice a definitive color shift between the two images and the 8-bit image became quite noisy with some loss of detail.
 The 16-bit file held up to the stresses of the test much better than the 8-bit file, even with a final conversion to 8-bit to save the image to JPEG for the web.

 Starting out with more bits of color data helps the process immensely, and remaining in an expanded bit depth during processing allows Photoshop much more room to manipulate colors.
-Even though the human eye has a limited color response and 8-bit files allow for 16.7 million colors, the effects of multiple editing passes are evident in the file that was rendered and processed in 8-bits more than the image that was rendered in 16-bits and processed before a final downsample to 8-bits.
+Although the human eye can only perceive a limited range of colors and 8-bit files offer 16.7 million colors, the effects of multiple editing passes show up more in the file rendered and processed in 8-bits than in the one rendered in 16-bits and processed before a final downsample to 8-bits.